-It is the policy of the Board of Trustees of the Abby Kelley Foster Charter Public School to solicit written concerns from parents prior to the monthly Board meeting.
-Letters addressed to the Board of Trustees must be submitted to Naira Joseph, Administrative Assistant, at 10 New Bond Street, Worcester, MA 01606 Attention: Board of Trustees.
+It is the policy of the Board of Trustees of Abby Kelley Foster to solicit written concerns from parents prior to the monthly Board meeting.
+Letters addressed to the Board of Trustees must be submitted Naira Joseph, Administrative Assistant at 10 New Bond Street, Worcester, MA 01606, Attention: Board of Trustees.